Saturday, 2 July 2011

 There were at least two hotels and plenty of restaurants to choose from, but we ended up choosing the place where we had enquired earlier, with its high shaded terrace overlooking the market square.

 Evidently the chef had turned up, as the menu was quite extensive, not just pizzas.
-We only have pizzas when there is nothing else on offer, as they are the last refuge of a dying village economy.
+We only have pizzas when there is nothing else on offer, as they represent the last gasp of a dying village economy.

 By the time we finished our exploration of the town, the terrace was full of diners, some of them wedding guests.
 We had seen the procession of cars earlier, with their white bows, honking horns and raucous passengers, already fairly far gone in drink.
 However they behaved well at the restaurant and the atmosphere was relaxed and festive.